© Crown copyright 2020

 - delivering apprenticeships flexibly to those working at home

-- continuing training and end-point assessment for furloughed apprentices
+- furloughed employees continuing apprenticeship training and end-point assessment (EPA), or starting an apprenticeship

 - applying the policy on breaks in learning

-- alternative arrangements for EPA and external quality assurance
+- alternative arrangements and flexibilities for EPA, external quality assurance, and certification

 Specifically, we are:

-- introducing flexibilities to allow furloughed apprentices to continue their training, as long as it does not provide services to, or generate revenue for, their employer
+- confirming flexibilities to allow furloughed apprentices to continue their training, and to take their EPA, and to all existing furloughed employees to start a new apprenticeship, as long as it does not provide services to, or generate revenue for, their employer

-- clarifying that apprentices ready for assessment, but who cannot be assessed due to COVID-19 issues, can have their end-point assessment rescheduled.
+- clarifying that apprentices ready for assessment, but who cannot be assessed due to coronavirus (COVID-19) issues, can have their EPA rescheduled.
 Apprentices whose gateway is delayed can have an extension to the assessment timeframe

-- enabling employers and training providers to report and initiate a break in learning, where the interruption to learning due to COVID-19 is greater than 4 weeks
+- enabling employers and training providers to report and initiate a break in learning, where the interruption to learning due to coronavirus (COVID-19) is greater than 4 weeks

 - confirming that, where apprentices are made redundant, it is our ambition to find them alternative employment and continue their apprenticeship as quickly as possible and within 12 weeks

-Our objective for these measures is to support all employers, and apprenticeship training and assessment providers, to retain their apprentices and to help them plan with more certainty through this difficult period of disruption.
+Our objective for these measures is to support all employers to retain their apprentices and to support apprenticeship training and assessment providers to continue to deliver services to apprentices where possible, so that they may progress and complete their apprenticeships as planned.
+This guidance will help all parties to plan with more certainty through this difficult period of disruption.

-These guidance and measures start immediately and apply until further notice.
+This guidance and these measures start immediately and apply until further notice, unless otherwise stated.

 Unfortunately, we cannot address individual scenarios or circumstances.
 For queries not covered by this guidance, please contact the apprenticeship service helpline by telephone on 08000 150 600 or email at firstname.lastname@example.org.